-- 7. Completion of general education requirements and lower division nursing courses with minimum grades of "C" by August of the year of anticipated enrollment.
-Florida General Education Core (State Rule 6A-14.0303) requires that, prior to the award of a baccalaureate degree, first time in college students entering a Florida College System institution in Fall Term 2015, and thereafter, must complete at least one (1) Florida General Education Core course from each of the general education areas. - 8.
+- 7. Completion of general education requirements and lower division nursing courses with minimum grades of "C" prior to enrollment.
+Florida General Education Core (State Rule 6A-14.0303) requires that, prior to the award of a baccalaureate degree, students entering a Florida College System institution in Fall Term 2015, and thereafter, must complete at least one (1) Florida General Education Core course from each of the general education areas. - 8.
 Gordon Rule (State Rule 6A-10.030) requires all students enrolling in a Florida public college or university after October 1982 to complete the following prior to entry into the upper division: six (6) semester hours of English coursework and six (6) semester hours of additional coursework in which the student is required to demonstrate college-level writing skills through multiple writing assignments and six (6) semester hours of mathematics coursework at the level of college algebra or higher.
 Each Gordon Rule course must be completed with a grade of "C" or better.
 Gordon Rule courses are designated by "(GR)" following the course title. - 9.
 No more than two (2) failures on any general education or lower division NUR course.
 Students must achieve a "C" or higher in all general education and lower division NUR courses.